iota-community/Shimmer-Governance/The Shimmer Governance Framework.md

 <li>Checked by a minimum of two moderators or Admins

-<li>Must include the option “Make no changes” and the same text as the phase 2 poll
+<li>Must include the option “Make no changes” and the same text as the phase 2 poll question and answer
 </li>
 </ul>
    </td>